Peace of mind guaranteed. Find out more about our Guaranteed Place Scheme.

 Zoology at Lincoln is taught by research-active staff who specialise in a wide range of disciplines.
 The degree aims to provide a broad understanding of the subject, encompassing the study of key aspects of modern zoology in a diverse range of invertebrates and vertebrates.
 Students have opportunities to study animals in their natural habitat at key points during their studies.

-Students can participate in two residential field trips in the UK, enabling them to study animals in the wild.
-The trip in the first year is part of the core Ecology module, while the trip in the second year is part of an optional module.
-For UK-based field trips the University will cover costs of transport, accommodation and meals at the field site.
+Students can participate in a residential field trip in the UK, enabling them to study animals in the wild.
+For UK-based field trips the University will cover costs of transport, accommodation, and meals at the field site.
 There is also an optional Overseas Field Course module in the final year.
-Further details on the Overseas Field Course, including costs, can be found below.

 In the first year, students will have the opportunity to develop a broad understanding of biological concepts, including genetics, evolution, ecology, anatomy, and physiology.